alisaifee/coredis/docs/source/api_reference.rst

     print(message)
     # None

-If your application is not interested in the (sometimes noisy) subscribe/unsubscribe confirmation messages, you can ignore them by passing `ignore_subscribe_messages=True` to `r.pubsub()`.
+If your application is not interested in the subscribe/unsubscribe confirmation messages, you can ignore them by setting :paramref:`~coredis.Redis.pubsub.ignore_subscribe_messages` to ``True``.
 This will cause all subscribe/unsubscribe messages to be read, but they won't bubble up to your application.

 .. code-block:: python